Published on July 4th, 2017 | by William Charles26

 Barclaycard – Standard SCRA Benefits

 Barclaycard used to have one of the most generous policies for those in active duty.
-Sometime in November of 2016, they dramatically cut benefits and now only offer what is required of them under the SCRA.
+Sometime in November of 2016, they dramatically cut benefits.
+They now offer what is required of them under the SCRA and 0% APR on balances as well as transaction fee waivers.

 To get these benefits you’ll need to call 1-866-918-5212, often they can just process the request over the phone but sometimes they’ll require you to fax your orders in or LES.
 These benefits will last for the duration of your active duty (using the furthest date on your papers).